 Ursus arctos horribilis — the grizzly bear.
 Up to 1,500 pounds of muscle, teeth, claws and anger, they’re one of North America’s largest predators.
 But a YETI Tundra cooler can take one.
 That’s not just marketing speak: the Interagency Grizzly Bear Committee (IGBC) said, “The YETI Tundra coolers withstand smashing, prying, scratching, biting and tossing by hungry bears.”
 And you know the fine people at the IGBC aren’t prone to exaggeration.

-So what do you do when a bear gets its paws on your prized cooler?
+So what do you do when a grizzly bear gets its paws on your prized cooler?
 Sit back and watch the fun (from a safe distance).
-Thanks to 2 inches of pressure-injected polyurethane insulation, even the most stubborn of bears is going to give up and walk away in a huff long before your ice melts.
-Next time you head into bear country, camp with confidence by bringing along the bear’s natural enemy — a YETI.
+Thanks to 2 inches of pressure-injected polyurethane insulation, even the most stubborn of grizzlies is going to give up and walk away in a huff long before your ice melts.
+Next time you head into bear country, camp with confidence by bringing along the bear’s natural enemy — a YETI Cooler.